Jon Anderson (poet): Accolades

 He won a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation in 1976; the Shelley Memorial Award from Poetry Society of America in 1983 for career achievement; and a National Endowment for the Arts fellowship in poetry in 1986.

 Teaching

 He began his teaching career at the University of Portland 1968–72 as an instructor, becoming an assistant professor of creative writing.
 He was assistant professor of creative writing at Ohio University 1972–73, the University of Pittsburgh 1973–76, and University of Iowa, Iowa City, 1976–77.
 At the University of Arizona he served as associate professor from 1978 until his retirement.
-On February, 2008 they held a tribute reading.
+In February 2008 they held a tribute reading.

 Poets who studied under Anderson include Agha Shahid Ali, Michael Collier, Stuart Dischell, Loren Goodman, Tony Hoagland, Peter Oresick, David Rivard, and David Wojahn.

 Personal life

 He married Nancy Garland in 1964; married his second wife, Linda Baker, in 1967; and married third wife, Barbara Hershkowitz in 1971, with whom he had one son, Bodi Orlen Anderson.